DFE-Digital/SUI_Matcher/src/tools/client/SUI.Client.Watcher/infra/README_Deployment.md

 There are a few steps to be able to get all the infrastructure running.

 - Add a private endpoint between the client VM VNET and the managedEnvrionment (where the API containers are running).
-- Add the route table '-rt-01' to the 'cae' VNETs subnet
+- Add the route table '-rt-01' to the 'cae' VNETs subnet.
+- Add VNET peering between cae VNET and the VNET for the firewall.